 The tale of a typical western tough guy who is on an endeavour to build saloons and be rich, who finds himself becoming increasingly infatuated with an usually strong woman, one feminists would be proud of, although her profession would nowadays be frowned upon.
 By showing the fragile, emotional side of the hero I feel ALTMAN has done something unique with a western.
 The theme song by COHEN wonderfully supports this.

 McCabe & Mrs. Miller is a film which seems to develop in large part without any real or at least palpable tension.
 Whether it be amorous or anything else, one can't really sense what's at stake for the bunch of people that are screened.
 I think this is largely due to the sketchy script.
 Yet it's quite entertaining and a joy to watch, a combination of characteristics that runs across Altman's oeuvre.

 Crime, alcohol and prostitution are the foundations of American civilization.
-Pity, then, that this saggy and boring affair is no match for its own sarcastic stance.
-It rather resembles the abysmal 'Popeye' — people in costumes trapped on a hillside, in a film set that looks like a film set.
-Plus snow.
+Pity, then, that this saggy affair is no match for its own sarcastic stance.
+It rather resembles the abysmal 'Popeye': people in costumes trapped on a hillside, in a film set that looks like a film set.
+Plus badly faked snow.

 Peculiar fragile age for the solitary-type product of the North American counterculture where he sort of cries off and on through the near-entirety of McCabe and Mrs. Miller from the shot of the egg onward.
 I remember seeing it projected on 35 when I was a teenager.
 This really feels like a superlative period piece about the poetic gestalt of its own time period.
 Hence the Leonard Coen.
 The snow happened 'cause God.